strawp/web-shells/README.md

 This is just a very set of very simple web shells.
 Most I've written, some are by other authors (named in the source).

+I don't recommend using these in a live environment unless you know what you're doing.
+Most of these have no authentication or restrictions in them and were designed to do simple jobs in the minimum time, primarily for virtual lab and exam usage.

+For a much more thoroughly thought through set of web shells for a wider range of platforms, I recommend Laudanum: http://laudanum.inguardians.com/

 ## cmdshell.txt

 Very simple PHP command shell.
 Executes whatever is in $_GET["cmd"] and outputs results to the page.
 You can probably do 90% of work just using this.